Monitor New Florida DBA Registrations for Your Brand

 for endpoint, name_field, key_field in RESOURCES:

-for kind, hit in new_matches(endpoint, name_field, key_field):
+for kind, hit in new_matches(endpoint, name_field, key_field, term):

 name = hit.get("fictitious_name") or hit.get("corporation_name") or hit.get("name")